meshcloud/unipipe-service-broker/cli/README.md

 git -C osb-repo push origin master
 ```

+A more sophisticated example for using unipipe cli in a pipeline can be found in ../example/pipeline/github-actions.

 ## Writing a Transform Handler

 The `unipipe transform` allows you to transform service instances (stored as